gatezh/cs212/Lesson_1/Lesson_1.md

 print test()
 ```

 `assert` statemet asserts that the following thing must be True.
 If it's not true a program will stop and print an error message.
-And if it's true it will run
+And if it's true a code will run and in our case will print "tests pass".